 Because Masuleh is such a popular tourist destination, hotels and restaurants tend to be a bit overpriced.
 There are plenty of restaurants serving kebab and rice.

-If you are on a budget or you are tired of rice with kebab your best bet are the teahouses.
+If you are on a budget your best bet are the teahouses.
 Some of them serve Asht-e Reshteh.
 A filling noodle soup with herbs that makes a perfect lunch or dinner.

 You can read more in my Persian food guide about what to eat in Iran.